nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zloc/releaseNotes/topics/what_is_new.md

                 - Enable temperature handling requested by NBU
             - [wireless_mcu] fwk_platform_lcl coex config update for KW45

+    -   **Note**

+	   - [HwParameter] By default, hardware parameters are located in both main flash and IFR.
+Main flash and IFR needs to be erased if you want to erase the actual hardware parameters.

     Details can be found in [CHANGELOG.md](../../../../../middleware/wireless/framework/CHANGELOG.md)